vanheeringen-lab/seq2science/docs/content/workflows/rna_seq.md

 |sample_4|feb|treatment|

 In this example, the sequencing_month may have caused a batch effect.
 Since the (potential) batch effect is spread over the test conditions (control vs treatment) it can be taken into account during DE analysis.
-The contrast design to do this would be `sequencing_month + conditions_treatment_control`
+The contrast design to do this would be `sequencing_month + conditions_treatment_control`.

 ##### More design contrast examples

-The example design `sequencing_month + conditions_treatment_control` may also be written as `sequencing_month + conditions_all_control`, `sequencing_month + conditions_control_all` or `sequencing_month + conditions_control`.
+The example design `sequencing_month + conditions_treatment_control` may also be written as `sequencing_month + conditions_all_control`.
 In each case, seq2science will understand "control" is the reference group, and compare it against the other groups in the "conditions" columns.

+In the conditions examples, 'conditions_knockout_wildtype'.

 For consistency with regular DESeq2 contrast designs, designs may start with `~`, example: `~ sequencing_month + conditions_treatment_control`.